corn-mendoza/PCF-DotNet-Workshop/Labs/Lab-NET.md

 2. Scale the memory and disk space of an application

 	`> cf scale {yourappname} -m 1G -k 1G`

+3. Scale the application in the Apps Manager portal
+4. Turn on auto-scaling for the application in the Apps Manager portal

 #### Lab Step 3: Mapping Routes
 1. Map a simulated production route to the application